Arthur I, Duke of Brittany: Succession

 The mystery surrounding Arthur's death complicated his succession.
 This succession was presumably influenced by both King John and King Philip II.
 There were no male heirs to the ducal crown and so his succession as duke was constrained to several choices among his sisters.

 His sister Eleanor, the 'Fair Maid of Brittany', was also King John's prisoner.
 Eleanor also presented a complicating factor, if not a threat, to John's succession plans as King of England.
-While permitted by John to succeed Richmond and claim her rights to Brittany, she remained imprisoned for the rest of her life, through the reign of John's actual successor, his son Henry III of England.
+While permitted by John to claim her rights to Brittany, she remained imprisoned for the rest of her life, through the reign of John's actual successor, his son Henry III of England.
 While imprisoned, she never married and had no issue.
 Her imprisonment and the fact that she was located in England made it impossible for her to reign as hereditary Duchess of Brittany.
+John allowed her to succeed Richmond but gave her no lands of the Earldom.

 Arthur I was succeeded by his half-sister, Alix of Thouars, the daughter of Constance and her third husband Guy of Thouars.

+Memorial

+In 1268, Henry III gave the manor of Melksham, Wiltshire, to Amesbury Abbey for the souls of Eleanor and Arthur, ordering the convent to commemorate them along with all kings and queens.

 Legacy

 In literature

 The death of Arthur is a vital ingredient in Shakespeare's history play The Life and Death of King John, in which Arthur is portrayed as a child whose innocence dissuades Hubert de Burgh from committing the murder demanded by King John.
 However, Arthur soon dies after jumping from his place of confinement in an escape attempt.

 In the 19th century, the Breton poet Auguste Brizeux wrote of Arthur in La chasse du Prince Arthur.

 In the novel Saving Grace by Julie Garwood, the heroine finds documents relating to Arthur's murder, committed under the orders of King John, by two of King John's barons.
 She is married to a Scottish Laird, Gabriel MacBain, to escape England, but is harassed by both King John's barons and the English faction hoping to take down King John, each party unsure of how much she knows.

-In Randall Garrett's alternative-history fantasy stories, the Lord Darcy series, Richard does not "succumb to his illness", but survives it.
+In Randall Garrett's alternative-history fantasy stories, the Lord Darcy series, King Richard survives.
 John Lackland never becomes king, and the Plantagenet line, descending from Arthur, continues down to the present day.

 In The Devil and King John by the Australian novelist Philip Lindsay, Arthur is killed by John in a fit of temper, but he is shown as a rebellious adolescent who did provoke John to some extent, rather than the innocent child in some versions.
 In his introduction, Lindsay acknowledged that he had no evidence that this is what happened to Arthur, but he considered it to be as good a guess as any.

 Other literary works featuring Arthur include: